-• Water stop tap: Downstairs Bathroom
+• Water stop tap: Laundry Room, Under sink

-Gas point: CellarFuse box: Cellar
+Gas point: Butterflies BathroomFuse box: Foxes Main Room

-Main electricity box: Cellar
+• Main electricity box: Foxes Main Room

 Dangerous substances

 All dangerous substances including chemicals are kept in locked areas out of children's reach.
 All substances are kept in their original containers with their original labels attached.
 Safety Data Sheets (Control of Substances Hazardous to Health (COSHH)) and risk assessments are kept for all substances and the appropriate personal protection taken and used e.g. gloves, apron and goggles.